 Some Internet users utilize a rotating proxy server to conceal their IP addresses for various reasons.
 A rotating proxy assigns a different IP address to each request or switches it after a set interval.
 This allows users to submit thousands of requests to thousands of sites at the same time without the sites being able to track them down.
 You conceal your location, device type, and other information revealed by your IP address.

-However, any accounts accessed from a new IP address are tracked by bot detection software on social media platforms.
+However, bot detection software on social media platforms keeps track of any accounts accessed from a new IP address.
 Any unusual behavior, especially for users who access their accounts from several locations throughout the day, is reported.
 If you are not utilizing it for its intended purposes, the account may be suspended or even disabled.
 That is not the kind of news you want to provide in your year-end marketing report.

-Rotating residential proxies are, exactly as their name suggests, rotating constantly.
+Rotating residential proxies are, exactly as their name suggests, constantly rotating.
 As a result, the most you can hope for is 30 minutes of the same IP address.
 After that, you get a new one, which must trigger red flags for the social media network.
 Well, it is safe to say that no real Internet Service Provider changes IPs so fast.

 If the new IPs are from the same location, city-wise, let’s say that shouldn’t be that severe.
 But still, you must take into consideration the remaining risk.
 In the end, if you still decide to use rotating residential proxies, pick one that has the highest interval between IP changes from a pool of IPs from the same city.

 Residential IPs are far superior to datacenter proxies, but they are not without flaws.
 People abuse them a lot, which is why many security systems ban them.
 Users must also consider when one or more websites restrict a residential IP address.